-The following table summarizes our total current assets, liabilities and working capital at November 30, 2022 and May 31, 2022:
+The following table summarizes our total current assets, liabilities and working capital at February 28, 2023 and May 31, 2022:

-November 30, May 31,

-2022 2022

-Current Assets \$ 6,976,780 \$ 6,883,557

-Current Liabilities \$ 11,454,374 \$ 28,112,190

-Working Capital (Deficit) \$ (4,477,594) \$ (21,228,633)
+F ebruary 28, 2023 May 31, 2022 Current Assets \$ 6,139,399 \$ 6,883,557 Current Liabilities \$ 16,266,491 \$ 28,112,190 Working Capital (Deficit) \$ (10,127,092) \$ (21,228,633)

-At November 30, 2022, we had a working capital deficit of \$4,477,594, a decrease of \$16,751,039 from the working capital deficit of \$21,228,633 we had at May 31, 2022.
-Our working capital increased primarily due to the restructuring of debenture agreements whereby (i) the current principal and interest in the aggregate amount of \$11,532,679 was converted to common stock, and (ii) the principal in the aggregate amount of \$7,506,102 was converted to long term liabilities.
-Working capital also increased due to an increase in inventory in the amount of \$1,458,054.
-Our working capital increase was partially offset by an increase in our accrued potential tax liability in the amount of \$1,035,776 as a result of the calculation of our tax liability under 280E, which can change based on the deductibility of applicable expenses and is not necessarily tied to operating income.
+At February 28, 2023, we had a working capital deficit of \$10,127,092, an improvement in our working capital position of \$11,101,541 compared to the working capital deficit of \$21,228,633 we had at May 31, 2022.
+Our working capital increased primarily due to the restructuring of debenture agreements whereby (i) the current principal and interest in the aggregate amount of \$11,532,679 was converted to common stock, and (ii) the principal in the aggregate amount of \$3,753,052 was converted to long term liabilities.
+Our working capital was negatively impacted by an increase in our accrued potential tax liability in the amount of \$1,552,028 as a result of the calculation of our tax liability under 280E, which can change based on the deductibility of applicable expenses and is not necessarily tied to operating income.

 We recently completed the first harvest of the Quinn River Joint Venture and have been selling the products derived from that initial harvest since October of 2022.
 Our partner in Kealii Okamalu has not yet contributed its capital contribution and we have advanced additional amounts to cover this cash need.
-We believe that once we sell the initial crop from the Quinn River Joint Venture, which is expected to occur by the end of the third quarter of fiscal 2023, our liquidity will improve significantly; however, we cannot yet estimate when, or if, our partner will make the required capital contributions.
+We received inventory with a value of \$952,125 from the initial crop from the Quinn River Joint Venture.
+We believe this source of inventory will continue to improve our liquidity.
+We cannot yet estimate when, or if, our partner will make the required capital contributions.
 If our partner fails to make the required capital contributions we will take control and ownership of our partners interest in Kealii Okamalu (among other remedies) in lieu of the contributions that should have been made by the partner.
 Until these issues are resolved, we may utilize short-term financing through the 2022 Financing Agreement and our Short-Term Financing Agreement.
-Although we have been able to secure such financing if we continue to need it.
+Although we have been able to secure such financing so far, there can be no assurance that we will be able to continue to secure such financing if we continue to need it.